Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Tiling cohomologies

 The notion of strong pattern equivariance is a bit more delicate.
 Strongly pattern equivariant functions on $\R^d$ correspond to continuous functions on $\Omega$ that are \emph{transversally locally constant}, in the sense that their restriction to any FLC transversal is locally constant.
 (This definition requires in particular that $T$ has FLC.)

-\begin{defin} Given a tiling space $\Omega$, its dynamical $1$-cohomology group $H^1_{d, w} (\Omega;\R^d)$ (resp.\@ $H^1_{d,s}(\Omega; \R^d)$) is the quotient of the space of weak (resp.\@ strong) dynamical $1$-cochains by the space of equally muscular dynamical $1$-coboundaries. \end{defin}
+\begin{defin} Given a minimal, aperiodic tiling space $\Omega$ with or without FLC, its dynamical $1$-cohomology group $H^1_{d, w} (\Omega;\R^d)$ is the quotient of the space of weak dynamical $1$-cochains by the space of weak coboundaries.

+When the tiling space has FLC, we can define in addition $H^1_{d,s}$ as the quotient of the strong dynamical $1$-cochains by the strong coboundaries. \end{defin}